angular/angular/aio/content/guide/reactive-forms.md

 ## Managing control values

 Reactive forms give you access to the form control state and value at a point in time.
 You can manipulate the current state and value through the component class or the component template.
-The following examples below display the value of a `FormControl` and change it.
+The following examples display the value of a `FormControl` and change it.

 {@a display-value}